RobertPeip/PSX/README.md

 - PipelineSPU: testing write pipelining and write queue using writes and (stalling) reads to SPU registers
 - PipelineCD: testing write pipelining and write queue using writes and (stalling) reads to CD registers
 - PipelineCPULoadDelay: testing loaded data for various load and load-after-load situation
+- PipelineInstructionCache: testing cache fetch timing from aligned and unaligned addresses

 ExtBUS:
 - ExtBusBusWidth: testing timing using different width